 - Low risk, low return — These are investments such as bonds and Mutual Funds.
 You’re going to get very low returns on them but hey, you’ll pretty much know it won’t be a loss.
 If you’re really afraid of losing money, this might be a good place to invest.
 Just remember not to buy into too low of rewards, or else the investment won’t be worth it.

 I know some of you may be disappointed.
 I guess there was no key to making cheddar after all.
 All I gave were general tips instead of telling you where to invest!
-You got to the end of this blog post and feel cheated, because all you got was a finance lesson.
-In that case buy Bitcoin and Ethereum.
+You got to the end of this blog post and feel cheated because all you got was a finance lesson.
+In that case, buy Bitcoin and Ethereum.
 I hear they’re both really hot right now.
+(Not).